|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 9) Water cooled reactors rely on complex electro-mechanical control systems to keep the reactor fuel and fuel tube temperatures within design limits.
 By contrast in a FNR the fuel and fuel tube temperatures are constrained by the sodium temperature and the FNR fuel tube heat flux is limited by the maximum intermediate liquid sodium flow rate.

 As in all nuclear reactors, during FNR operation geometric stability of the reacting fuel rods with respect to one another is essential.
 In all nuclear fission reactors a rapid increase in core reactivity can potentially lead to an explosive condition known as prompt neutron criticality.
 In the FNR design discussed herein gravitional forces and sodium voids tend to reduce reactor criticality.
-The fuel tube melting point is much greater than the temperature at which primary sodium voids can form.
-Formation of primary sodium voids causes a chain reaction shutdown.
-The reactor is designed so that too rapid insertion of the FNR mobile fuel bundles is both mechanically and electronically prevented because a too rapid insertion might cause a transient increase in reactivity sufficient for prompt neutron criticality.
+The fuel tube melting point is much greater than the temperature at which sodium voids can form within the fuel tubes.
+Formation of such sodium voids will cause a chain reaction shutdown.
+The reactor is designed so that too rapid insertion of the FNR mobile fuel bundles is both mechanically and electronically prevented because a too rapid insertion will cause a rapid increase in fuel temperature that might damage the fuel tubes due to excessive thermal stress.
 However, rapid withdrawal of the mobile fuel bundles is permitted for reactor cold shutdown.

 To ensure control stability the mobile fuel bundle insertion rate and withdrawal rate are both normally mechanical orifice limited.
 Mobile fuel bundle insertion control is not used for normal ongoing reactor power control.
 Reactor cold shutdowns use separate full port hydraulic valves to enable rapid mobile fuel bundle withdrawal from the matrix of fixed fuel bundles.